Topological-numerical analysis of a two-dimensional discrete neuron model

 The recurrence times reveal its internal structure.
 Indeed, separate isolating neighborhoods for a fixed point in the middle and period-$3$ orbits can be found for nearby parameters or when conducting the computation at a much finer resolution.
-Figure~\ref{fig:recVanderpol}, on the other hand, shows a numerical Morse set that is an isolating neighborhood for a time-$t$ discretization of the Van der Pol oscillator flow on $\bR^2$ for the parameters for which an attracting periodic trajectory is observed.
-In this example, one can clearly see the recurrence time $1$ that corresponds to the fixed point in the middle, and high recurrence times around $50$ that capture the stable periodic trajectory.
+Figure~\ref{fig:recVanderpol}, on the other hand, shows a numerical Morse set that is an isolating neighborhood for a time-$t$ discretization of the Van der Pol oscillator flow on $\bR^2$ for the parameters for which the expected attracting periodic trajectory is observed.
+In this example, one can clearly see the recurrence time $1$ that corresponds to the fixed point in the middle, and high recurrence times around $50$ that identify the stable periodic trajectory.

 Based on the illustrations, one may conjecture that high local variation in the recurrence time is an indicator of complicated dynamics, such as chaos.
-In the next subsection, we introduce notion of variation of the Finite Resolution Recurrence that we further use to effectively quantify this local variation in recurrence time.
+In Section~\ref{sec:FinVar}, we introduce the notion of variation of the Finite Resolution Recurrence that we further use to effectively quantify this local variation in recurrence time.